Re-live old memories and create new ones.

-If you’re hungry for a bit of nostalgia, you can hit old favourites like the Brew Pub, Morrison’s and the Sleepless Goat or eat a meal in your old cafeteria.
+If you’re hungry for a bit of nostalgia, you can hit old favourites like the Brew Pub, Morrison’s and the Grad Club or eat a meal in your old cafeteria.
 Visit Queen’s Hospitality Services for cost and times of meals.

 During Homecoming, we recommend you leave your car at the hotel when coming to campus.
-Kingston is a very walk-able city and the downtown is a short stroll from campus.
+Kingston is a very walkable and the downtown is a short stroll from campus.
 Large sections of campus are closed to car traffic on Homecoming Weekend making parking and driving difficult.

 Visit Queen's University – Interactive Campus Map for a complete description of parking on campus.

 If for accessibility reasons, you require parking on campus, please contact our Reunions Staff